maddenp-cu/wxvx/README.md

 The forecast will be called `ML` in MET `.stat` files and in plots.

-It will be verified against `HRRR` analysis, which can be found in GRIB files located either remotely (e.g. in an AWS bucket) or locally (via `file://` URLs or plain filesystem paths), given as the `baseline.url` value, where `yyyymmdd`, `hh`, and `fh` will be filled in by `wxvx`.
+It will be verified against `HRRR` analysis, which can be found in GRIB files located either remotely (e.g. in an AWS bucket) or locally (via `file://` URLs or plain filesystem paths), given as the `truth.url` value, where `yyyymmdd`, `hh`, and `fh` will be filled in by `wxvx`.
 (The `yyyymmdd` and `hh` values are strings like `20250523` and `06`, while `fh` is an `int` value to be formatted as needed.)

 24 1-hourly cycles starting at 2025-03-01 00Z, each with forecast leadtimes 3, 6, and 9, will be verified.

-Variable grids extracted from baseline datasets will be written to `/path/to/workdir/baseline`, forecast dataset to `/path/to/workdir/forecast`, and run output to `/path/to/workdir/run`.
+Variable grids extracted from truth datasets will be written to `/path/to/workdir/truth`, forecast dataset to `/path/to/workdir/forecast`, and run output to `/path/to/workdir/run`.
 The [Jinja2](https://jinja.palletsprojects.com/en/stable/) expressions inside `{{ }}` markers will be processed by [`uwtools`](https://uwtools.readthedocs.io/en/stable/) and may use any features it supports.

 Three variables -- geopotential height, composite reflectivity, and 2-meter temperature, will be verified.
 The keys under `variables` map the names of the variables as they appear in the forecast dataset to a canonical description of the variable using ECMWF variable names and level-type descriptions (see the notes in the _Configuration_ section for links).
 (Note that some variables do not support a "level" concept.)
 The full verification task-graph will comprise: cycles x leadtimes x variables x levels.

-Invoking `wxvx -c config.yaml -t grids_baseline` would stage the baseline grids to disk, only; `-t grids_forecast` would stage the forecast grids; `-t grids` would stage both.
+Invoking `wxvx -c config.yaml -t grids_truth` would stage the truth grids to disk, only; `-t grids_forecast` would stage the forecast grids; `-t grids` would stage both.
 Specifying `-t stats` would produce statistics via MET tools, but also stage grids if they are not already available, since the grids are required by the MET processes.
 Specifying `-t plots` would plot statistics, but also _produce_ statistics (and stage grids) if they are not already available.

 ## Miscellaneous